nodejs/admin/MemberExpectations.md

 This does not mean that decisions cannot be revisited and discussed within the team at a later time.

-Members of our leadership groups must also conduct themselves in a professional and respectful manner.
-Some general guidelines include:
+Everyone participating in the Node.js project must conduct themselves in a professional and respectful manner in accordance with our [Code of Conduct](CODE_OF_CONDUCT.md).
+In addition, some general guidelines for leadership group members include:

 - Remediate quickly when you realize you made a mistake.
 Leaders are human, and they will make mistakes.
 However they should act swiftly to